arozhkov/jimi-robot/README.md

 __Before you begin:__ although the code is a mess, the application is stable and does what it is supposed to do.
 I'm currently working on improvements.

-1. Download [Jimi](http://bit.ly/TnY4NS).
+1. Download latest version of [Jimi](http://bit.ly/TnY4NS).
 The archive contains all needed dependences except Weblogic/JBoss client jars.
 1. Unzip archive somewhere on your server.
-1. Open `jimi/run.sh` or `jimi\run.bat` and set `JIMI_HOME` variable with a path to the `jimi` directory.
-1. Copy `config.yaml.example` into `config.yaml` and modify it according to your needs.
+1. Copy `jimi/config/jimi.yaml.example` into `jimi/config/jimi.yaml` and modify it according to your needs.

-If you plan to work with Weblogic or JBoss servers you have follow these [additional steps](https://github.com/arozhkov/jimi-robot/wiki/Weblogic-JBoss).
+If you plan to work with Weblogic or JBoss servers you have to follow these [additional steps](https://github.com/arozhkov/jimi-robot/wiki/Weblogic-JBoss).

 ## Configuration

-All Jimi configuration defined in one file - `config.yaml`.
+All Jimi configuration defined in one file - `jimi.yaml`.
 You can name this file as you want, but here we will use highlighted name for consistency.

 __YAML:__ read and understand syntax
 > [wikipedia](http://en.wikipedia.org/wiki/YAML)